jpjacobs/general_jaoc/README.md

 ## Configuration

 After loading the addon, the setup verb checks the session cookie which should be provided in COOKIE.txt in the directory where AoC will execute.
 See [this page](https://github.com/wimglenn/advent-of-code-wim/issues/1) on how to get it.
+Paste this key in a new file named COOKIE.txt in the directory where your year scripts are stored.

 setup is called as: